solenoid/generative-art-2/README.md

 Experimenting with some more circle color choices that share amongst nearby pattern neighbors while being less hand picked is another path for a potential future.

+This was really fun for a rigid repeat without any complexity either from randomness or inherent in the rules of creation.
+Figuring out a cellular automata approach to how to vary the pattern may be a next step on having this be less hand coded and more rules generations based.

 ### Build / Deploy / Formatting

 Just run a local webserver like `python3 -m http.server 1002` and go to: